asdhamidi/6.0002/README.md

 # 6.0002
-My solutions to the assignments of 6.0002 of MIR OCW.
+My solutions to the assignments of 6.0002 of MIT OCW.

 # Course Details
 Course Name : Introduction to Computational Thinking and Data Science